Programme start: 2018

 The programme will:

-- create cross-industry hop and beer research and development that's commercially viable and sustainable
+- establish hop and beer research and development that's commercially viable and sustainable

-- increase the number of growers, the regions growing hops, and the range of hop varieties to help make the industry more resilient.
+- increase the number of growers, the regions that grow hops, and the range of hop varieties, to help make the industry more resilient.

 The Hāpi – Brewing Success PGP programme is led by Hāpi Research Ltd, a joint venture between Brewwell Ltd (trading as Garage Project) and Freestyle Farms Ltd. Importantly, the intellectual property and expertise the programme develops will be kept in New Zealand for the benefit of industry.

 The hop industry in New Zealand is tiny by international standards.
 Although production is increasing, growth has been much slower compared to craft beer and hop producers overseas.